InstaWP/instawp-connect/readme.txt

 == Installation and Uninstallation ==

-= Install instaWP Backup Plugin =
+= Install InstaWP Connect Plugin =
 1.Go to your sites admin dashboard.
 2.Navigate to Plugin Menu and simply search for instaWP.
 3.Click Install Now then click Activate Plugin.

-= Uninstall instaWP Backup Plugin =
+= Uninstall InstaWP Connect Plugin =
 1.Click Deactivate from the Plugin Menu.
 2.Click Delete.